Mock executions, electric shocks and dog attacks: Human Rights Watch accuses Russia of systemic torture of Ukrainian POWs

 They beat him with rubber batons, sticks, rifle butts, and a bludgeon (a heavy club with a metal head), striking his entire body and reopening an existing head wound.
 They demanded information on Ukrainian military positions and the names of his commanders."

-Human Rights Watch has stressed that such actions are a serious breach of the Geneva Conventions and constitute war crimes, as torture of detained military personnel and civilians is strictly prohibited under international law.
+Human Rights Watch stressed that such actions are a serious breach of the Geneva Conventions and constitute war crimes, as torture of detained military personnel and civilians is strictly prohibited under international law.

 Support Ukrainska Pravda on Patreon!